Should we play music at conference socials?

-- Sessions where music is used as an important sensory, emotional, or learning component.
+- Sessions where music is as an important sensory, emotional, or learning component.

 - Parties!
-(But be sure to provide alternative quiet spaces for folks who don’t like the loud music and/or just want to talk.)
+(Be sure to provide quiet spaces for folks who don’t like the loud music and/or just want to talk.)

 - Corporate social responsibility and sustainability activities, especially if they involve repetitive activities—e.g. packing toys for needy kids.

 In conclusion, avoid reflexively ordering music background for your events.
 It’s a fundamental distraction that, apart from a few specific situations, reduces communication, connection, and engagement.
-And, according to the above research, if you cut out the house music during the mixer, your food and beverage bill may be reduced a little too!
+And, if you cut out the house music during the mixer, you may reduce your food and beverage bill too!